FAQs updated with new literature.

 Last Updated:September 19, 2023

-Myopia is diagnosed when a person’s spherical equivalent (also known as a “prescription” for corrective lenses) is −0.5 diopters or lower.
-Diagnosis usually involves an eye examination by an optometrist or ophthalmologist, which may include assessments such as retinoscopy, auto-refractometer, corneal topography, and slit-lamp examination.[2]
+Myopia is diagnosed when a person's spherical equivalent is −0.5 diopters or lower and is typically assessed during an eye examination by an optometrist or ophthalmologist.
+The examination may include tests such as retinoscopy, autorefractometer, corneal topography, and slit-lamp examination.

-There is limited research on dietary supplements for treating myopia.
-There are some trials that have studied lutein,[4] 7-methylxanthine (a caffeine metabolite),[5] crocetin (a compound found in saffron),[6] and anthocyanoside oligomers[7] for treating myopia, but these supplements haven’t been thoroughly enough investigated to make any recommendations.
+There is limited research on dietary supplements for treating myopia; some trials have investigated lutein, 7-methylxanthine, crocetin, and anthocyanoside oligomers.
+However, these supplements have not been sufficiently studied to make any recommendations.

 FAQs updated with new literature.